iotempire/iotempower/doc/support.rst

 Please **DO NOT** report security vulnerabilities publicly.
 Contact us via email:

 - `Report Security Vulnerability <mailto:***REMOVED***?subject=IoTempower Security Vulnerability Report&body=Hello, I have found a security vulnerability in IoTempower.
 Please advise.>`_

+If the above email link does not work:
+- Email us at: ***REMOVED***
+  - Subject: IoTempower Security Vulnerability Report
+  - Body: Hello, I have found a security vulnerability in IoTempower.
+Please advise.

 Getting Involved
 ----------------